miso2018/dryify/README.md

 * `json`      (object) the JSON to traverse
 * `callback`  (function) a function that passes in the value and index of the traversal as the arguments (v, i).
-The callback function must return the passed-in value or else it will be assigned as undefined.
+The callback function now leaves the original value in place by default.

 __Examples__